 French philosophy, German architecture and Dymaxion houses are only some of things Kentucky Route Zero Act Two references.

-Translation by Dennis Kogel
+Original by Magnus Hildebrandt, translation by Dennis Kogel

 Welcome back, welcome back, I hope you thoroughly enjoyed the short break, had some lively small talk and tried some of our criminally overprized canapés.
 But break’s over, so please head back to your seats, because the second act of Kentucky Route Zero is about to start.